AngleSharp/AngleSharp/docs/tutorials/02-Options.md

 ## `IsKeepingSourceReferences`

-`IsKeepingSourceReferences` options decides whether or not to keep positional information or reference on a text source tob be serialized.
+`IsKeepingSourceReferences` option decides whether or not to keep positional information or reference on a text source to be serialized.
 For serialization, we would have no way or response of source reference of any selected element of a document.

 Example of this option be: